-With help from the Washington Post, I think I’ve finally stumbled upon the words to describe this larger framework: I’m Not OK — You’re Not OK.
+With help from the Washington Post and Project Veritas, I think we’ve finally stumbled upon the words to describe this larger framework: I’m Not OK — You’re Not OK.

 Refugees from the 1970s will perhaps recognize this reference to Thomas Harris’ 1969 pop-psychology treatise, “I’m Ok — You’re Ok”, whose title refers to an optimal state of human relations, one that most of us do indeed strive day to day to achieve.
-“Treat they neighbor as thyself” predates Harris’ coinage, but they go together: One cannot treat his/her neighbor well if one doesn’t have a decent, ultimately edifying sense of self-worth.
+“Treat they neighbor as thyself” predates Harris’ coinage, but they go together: One cannot hope to treat his/her neighbor well if, to begin with, one doesn’t have a decent, ultimately edifying sense of self-worth.

 It is the fourth state, I’m Not OK — You’re Not OK, that is generally reserved for inveterate grumps and outright sociopaths.
 Let me describe why this phrase so cogently describes today’s GOP and the media apparatus that support it.

-You’ve probably heard tell of the recent failed frame-up of the Washington Post, whereby a right-wing “media watchdog” group called (ironically) Project Veritas was caught red-handed trying to feed the newspaper a false story re.
-Alabama candidate for U.S. Senate, Roy Moore.
-The intent of these dirty tricksters at Project Veritas (PV) seems pretty clear and undisputed: WaPo — which has led the reporting on Moore’s sordid, cradle-robbing past — knowingly publishes the fake story; Project Veritas calls out the paper for its lack of reporting acumen borne of liberal bias; WaPo is then discredited, in the narrow context of any further reporting on the Alabama U.S. Senate race, but also in the broader context of all its political reporting.
+By now the failed failed frame-up of the Washington Post in November 2017 — whereby a right-wing “media watchdog” group, Project Veritas, was caught red-handed trying to feed the newspaper a false story re.
+Alabama candidate for U.S. Senate, Roy Moore — qualifies as old news.
+The intent of the unabashed dirty tricksters at Project Veritas (PV) is undisputed: WaPo — which had led the reporting on Moore’s sordid, cradle-robbing past — would knowingly publish the fake story; Project Veritas would call out the paper for its lack of reporting acumen borne of liberal bias; the newspaper would then be discredited in the narrow context of any further reporting on the Alabama U.S. Senate race, but also in the broader context of all its political reporting.